 The Eddington luminosity (or Eddington limit) is a maximum limit on the luminosity of a star or other astronomical body.
-It is the point beyond which the gravitational force inward is overwhelmed by the outward force of the radiation pressure.
+It is the point beyond which the gravitational force inward is overwhelmed by the outward force of the radiation pressure, and it depends upon the mass.
 If it were surpassed, the radiation pressure would push material out of the star, reducing its mass and thus bringing its luminosity down to the limit.
-It represents an upper bound on the luminosity of stars in hydrostatic equilibrium, though they generally are not close to it.
+It represents an upper bound on the luminosity of stars in hydrostatic equilibrium, though they generally are not close to this upper bound.

 The terms super-Eddington luminosity and super-Eddington accretion indicate these limits are exceeded, which has the implication that the object is undergoing a phenomenon with a short timescale, since with time, it should reach hydrostatic equilibrium.
 Supernovae fall under this category.